99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - Async (At least once execution guarantee) Don't wait for results, ex message services you don't wait for a response. must manage independence to manage that if it runs twice you don't have twice the effects.
   - Sync (At most once execution guarantee) Wait for workflow to complete.
 When you need an immediate response.
 At-most because if there is a failure it doesn't automatically restart, it's up to your logic.

+"DefinitionSubstitution" entries allow the state machine to include resources that are declared in the AWS SAM template file or CF template

 AWS App sync: